ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 nsold.jl, Newton with direct linear solvers, is done.
 I am finishing the test problems now.

+ptcsold.jl, PTC with direct linear solvers.
+It's working and I can solve the buckling beam problem.

 The notebooks for Chapter 2 are nowhere close to done.
-The to-do list inlcudes
+The to-do list includes

 __Item 0__: Finishing the test problems and the solvers.
-(75% done)
+(85% done)

 1. Getting the print book part of Chapter 2 looking the way I want.
 (75% done)
 2. Making the formatting of Chapter 1 consistent with Chapter 2.
 (25% done)
-3. Fixing the API for the codes. __BREAKING change__ in the works for nsold.jl
+3. Fixing the API for the codes.
+Close for now (90%)
 4. Mapping the print book part of Chapter 2 to the notebook.
 (0% done)
 5. Completing the notebook part of Chapter 2.
 (10% done)
-6. Mapping the notebook part of Chapter 2 to the printbook.
+6. Mapping the notebook part of Chapter 2 to the print book.
 (0% done)

 If all goes well, I should post a draft of everything by late September